 David V. Hunter is the President & CEO of Mary Wade and its subsidiaries, and his years of service began in 1981.
 Mr. Hunter has directed the organization through several expansions and improvements on its campus.
 He has led the expansion of Mary Wade’s Home & Community Based Services including, Outpatient Rehabilitation, Adult Day Health Center, Primary Care Office and Transportation Services.
 He is certified as a Connecticut Licensed Nursing Home Administrator and Executive Director by the Connecticut Assisted Living Association & Institute for Senior Living Education.
 He is past Chairman of the Board of Directors LeadingAge Connecticut formerly the Connecticut Association of Homes and Services for the Aging (CANPFA), and a recipient of LeadingAge Connecticut’s Humanitarian Award.
 He served as a member of the Budget and Finance Committee of LeadingAge formerly the American Association of Homes and Services for the Aging (AAHSA) and completed a six year term as a Connecticut Delegate.
 He is involved in many community and health associations and is past Chair of the Institute for Long Term Care Policy, the South Central Connecticut Agency on Aging Interagency Council, and Connecticut Coalition to Improve End-Of-Life Care.
 Mr. Hunter holds an undergraduate degree in Business Economics from Southern Connecticut State University and a Master of Business Administration from the University of New Haven.

-Stanley DeCosta is a Licensed Nursing Home Administrator in the State of Connecticut.
-Stan has more than thirty years of experience in the senior healthcare industry.
+Stan DeCosta is a Licensed Nursing Home Administrator in the State of Connecticut.
+Stan has more than twenty years of experience in the senior healthcare industry.
 He began his career in healthcare as a Director of Dietary Services.
 His focus has always been to provide exceptional customer service with high standards for satisfaction and is committed to assuring that residents receive the highest quality of care where they are treated with dignity and respect.

 Stan graduated Magna Cum Laude from American Intercontinental University with a Bachelor’s Degree in Business Administration with a concentration in Health Care Management.
 He completed the Certificate Program in Long Term Health Care Management at the University of Connecticut and became a Licensed Nursing Home Administrator in February of 2009.
 He has worked with leading organizations in long-term care and post-acute care.
 Stan is a member of the American College of Healthcare Administrators, is an active Rotarian, and sits on the Board of Directors for the Meriden-Wallingford United Way.